garyboyle/garyboyle.github.io/README.md

 Below is a selection of my recent engagements.
 For a full list check out my [LinkedIn profile](linkedin.com/in/gary-boyle-4064831b).

+### Senior Software Engineer - Manakau Ltd - Sep 2024 - Present
+Working as a consultant at Manakau Ltd delivering full-stack solutions for a leading FinTech client's analytics platform.
+Architected performance and maintainability improvements to the existing codebase, significantly reducing application latency and improving both user experience and developer productivity.

+Developed across the full stack using Vue.js, Node.js REST/Federated GraphQL APIs, and PostgreSQL database hosted on AWS (Aurora, ECS, Lambda).
+Built reusable data visualization components with D3.js and created widgets for data sharing across multiple internal applications.
+Collaborated with product teams and stakeholders to deliver solutions aligned with business requirements.

+Enhanced internal development processes by optimizing CI/CD pipelines and contributing to language server improvements for internal tooling, substantially reducing build times and improving developer workflow.

 ### Full Stack Developer - Fidelity Investments - Mar 2021 - Jun 2024

 Joined Fidelity Investment’s Software Engineering Centre of Excellence.
 Worked as part of a